romainmenke/walker/README.md

  - Run the empty app on your device
  - `Debug` menu -> `Simulate Location` -> `current` (you need to do this each time, else the Apple script doesn't work)
  - Open `updateXcodeLocSim` and run it.
 It will complain about settings, adjust them.
- - Open `walker`, a new terminal window will appear and now you can move arround with the WASD keys.
+ - Open `walker`, a new terminal window will appear and now you can move arround with the `WASD` keys.
+ - Press `q` to exit.

 ### Optional Steps :

  - Download Enjoyable : https://yukkurigames.com/enjoyable/